-208 MAIN PORTER BUILDING

-The Porter building was part of the 1903 building boom in Watsonville.
-During this time, the Ford block, Jeisen block, the San Monte Fruit Packing House, the Simpson Hack Fruit Company Building, the Harris Building and the new high school were completed.
+208 MAIN PORTER BUILDING The Porter building was part of the 1903 building boom in Watsonville.
+During this time, the Ford block, Jefsen block, the San Monte Fruit Packing House, the Simpson Hack Fruit Company Building, the Harris Building and the new high school were completed.
 This building was constructed for John T. Porter, one of the early pioneers of the Pajaro Valley.
 When the Porter Building was first completed, it housed the new post office.
 It was also the first building to have a central steam heating system.

-15 MAPLE @ MAIN FOX THEATER

-Built in 1923 and first called The Californian.
+15 MAPLE @ MAIN FOX THEATER Built in 1923 and first called The Californian.
 It was modernized and renamed in the late 1920's, and seated 600 people in the main theater and balcony.
 After the 1989 Loma Prieta earthquake, the front facade was modified and the original main entrance was closed off and made into a separate commercial space.

-426-434 MAIN BREWINGTON BLOCK

-Renaissance Revival style by William Weeks, and built in 1914.
+426-434 MAIN BREWINGTON BLOCK Renaissance Revival style by William Weeks, and built in 1914.
 The first story storefronts have been remodeled.
 Renamed the Kalich Building, it was originally known as the Brewington Block.
 It housed a first class hotel known as the Hotel Ames, with a movie theater that seated approximately 468 people, together with other stores and offices which constituted the main attraction for businesses during the 1920's and later.

 435 MAIN RESETAR BLOCK (IOOF BLDG.)
 Constructed between 1920 and 1940 by local builder Tom Rosewall.
 Art Deco Style.
 This one story building is faced in terracotta with a decorative parapet.
 The first story has been remodeled, however remnants of the original tile pillars are intact.
 This was constructed for the Pajaro Lodge #90 chapter of the Independent Order of Odd Fellows.

-440 MAIN MUNDHEUK BUILDING

-Constructed in 1897, designed by William Weeks in a Classical Revival style.
-This building includes three Edwardian bay windows on the second story, with the parapet roof crowned by an anthemion.
+440 MAIN MUNDHEUK BUILDING Constructed in 1897, designed by William Weeks in a Classical Revival style.
+This two-story building is faced in terra cotta and has 2 projecting bay windows.
 The first floor storefront has been remodeled.
+The building has heavy bracketing supporting a tile-roof overhang.
+The first and second stories are separated by a decorative band.

-448-450 MAIN HARRIS BUILDING

-Constructed in 1910, Mission Revival style.
+448-450 MAIN HARRIS BUILDING Constructed in 1910, Mission Revival style.
 This two-story building is faced in terra cotta and has 2 projecting bay windows.
 The first floor storefront has been remodeled.
 The building has heavy bracketing supporting a tile-roof overhang.
 The first and second stories are separated by a decorative band.